pmpreis/productbrain/docs/1-foundations-of-product-management/index.md

 Dive into each section to build a strong foundation in product management.
 Ready to start?
 Head over to [Overview of Product Management](overview-of-product-management) to kick things off!

 <div class="nav-buttons">
-    <a href="overview-of-product-management" class="btn btn-primary">Next: Overview of Product Management 👉</a>
+    <a href="1.1-overview-of-product-management" class="btn btn-primary">Next: Overview of Product Management 👉</a>
 </div>